Serveladik/devops_todolist_kubernetes_task_10_ingress/README.md

 1. There should not be any requests failing with 404 status code in browser console.
 1. `README.md` should have instructuions on how to validate the changes
 1. Create PR with your changes and attach it for validation on a platform.

+Run bootstrap
+./bootstrap.sh

+kubectl get all -n todoapp kubectl get all -n mysql

+kubectl get ingress -n todoapp

+Validation: To validate the changes, follow these steps:
+Access the application at http://localhost/blue